veejayhq/veejayhq/content/home.md

 author: veejayhq
 ---
 ## Veejay is a visual instrument

-and realtime video sampler
+*Veejay is a visual instrument and realtime video sampler.*

-With veejay, you can play the video like you would play a piano
+With veejay, you can play the video like you would play a piano.

 While playing, you can record the resulting video directly to disk (*video sampling*), all effects are *realtime* and optimized for use on modern processors, Veejay likes the sound of your video's as much as their images: sound is kept in sync ( pitched when needed - *trickplay*) and delivered to JACK for possible further processing.